AbhishekChamp/JS_DSA/09_Singly_Linked_List/README.md

 -   Set the tail to be 2nd to last node
 -   Decrement the length of the list by 1
 -   Return the value of the node removed

+### Shifting

+Removing a new node from the beginning of the Linked List

+### Shifting Pseudocode

+-   If there are no nodes, return undefined
+-   Store the current head property in a variable
+-   Set the head property to be the current head's next property
+-   Decrement by 1
+-   Return the value of the node removed